DragMaid/DP-AR-Hair/libs/face_parsing/README.md

 The files in this project are derived from or heavily inspired by face-parsing’s implementation.

 Modifications include restructuring for clarity, integration with this project’s architecture, and adaptation for extended SPADE/GF-SPADE workflows.
-All original authorship belongs to the LivePortrait contributors.
+All original authorship belongs to the face-parsing contributors.

-If you use or redistribute this modified version, please ensure that you also preserve attribution to the original LivePortrait authors.
+If you use or redistribute this modified version, please ensure that you also preserve attribution to the original face-parsing authors.